 Root division is a simple way to add herbs to your garden.
 It’s handy for propagating dozens of well-loved plants, including mint, bee balm, Echinacea, comfrey, lemon balm, calamus, and elecampane.
 Learn how to make your own divisions and share the abundance with your friends!

 Even in urban spaces, you can turn your garden into a productive medicinal paradise!
 If you have limited outdoor space—or just a patio or balcony—Juliet has a number of tips to help you reap the most from your plantings.
 Plus, seven herbs that will bring home the bounty in small spaces.

-Five Fabulous Herb Gardening Resources
+Eight Fabulous Herb Gardening Resources

 A good beginning book to cultivating plants in general, but with a focus on medicinal herbs.
 Filled with herbal anecdotes and cultivation details for many of our most treasured medicinal allies.
 Propagation, germination, soil preparation, harvesting, and seed-saving are all covered.
 Richo is a long-time herb gardener and seed-saver, and owns Strictly Medicinal Seeds, our favorite source for herb seeds and many medicinal plants—including trees, shrubs, and cacti (shipping is available).

 An excellent all–around reference for popular Western herbs.
 Includes information on medicinal use, processing and cultivation for each herb.
 This is one of my top-shelf references; the detail and experience Foster shares so gracefully makes this an indispensable source for any herb gardener.